 The Associate in Fine Arts (AFA) degree is designed for students who want to pursue a bachelor’s degree in visual arts or music.
 [AFA Degree Requirements...]

 Transfer Opportunities for AFA Graduates: Many of the courses in the AFA program at Wake Tech are transferrable to UNC system institutions that offer a BFA and to independent colleges in the state.
 Wake Tech has developed innovative transfer agreements with North Carolina Wesleyan College and with the Savannah College of Art and Design.
 These opportunities are detailed on our degree-specific and institutional search pages.
 For specific questions about the AFA program of study and transfer options, contact the AFA Academic Advisor.

 CAREER AND TECHNICAL PROGRAMS

 Wake Tech’s Career Programs are designed for students who wish to earn an Associate in Applied Science and enter the workforce to begin a career in a technical field of study.
 Wake Tech offers 62 Associate in Applied Science (AAS) degrees in a wide range of interesting, in-demand occupations in fields such as healthcare, computer technologies, business, public safety, and skilled trades.

 Transfer Opportunities for Career and Technical Programs – AAS DEGREE: Many AAS degree programs transfer in full or in part to four-year colleges and universities in North Carolina – offering graduates of career and technical programs opportunities to build on the technical training they receive at Wake Tech.
 Through innovative partnerships with local, statewide, and online institutions, Wake Tech can offer AAS graduates many options for completing a four-year degree.
-[Search by Program...]
+[Search by Degree...]
 [Search by College...]